rackerlabs/design-system/_component_design/button-drop-down.md

 layout: component
 category: Components
 usage: >
-  A drop-down button is an element that reveals additional content when clicked by a user.
+  A drop-down button is an element that, when clicked, reveals additional options to launch a process or initiate an action.
 There are two types of drop-down buttons: a basic drop-down button and a split drop-down button.
 preview-image: preview-images/buttons.svg
 status: stable
 resource: true
-last-modified: 2018-06-12
+last-modified: 2018-06-19
 helix-ui-css: true
 helix-ui-javascript: false
 ---